T-DEV16/ML-Group-Project-8/README.md

 ### Model 6: SVM Model
-Unfortunately, while the accuracy reaches 70 percent for strict images cliassfication, the bounds used to detect the pothole specifically were way off.
-This might cause an issue with pothole detection but it was good that there was a 70 percent accuaracy in terms of image classfication.
+Unfortunately, while the accuracy reaches **70** percent for strict images classification, the bounds used to detect the pothole specifically were way off.
+This might cause an issue with pothole detection but it was good that there was a **70** percent accuaracy in terms of image classfication.
 The image detection result looks like this:

 SVM Prediction via heatmap: